Enola Gay (song): Critical reception

-The song met with largely positive reviews.
+The song was met with largely positive reviews.
 Greg Reibman of Boston Rock wrote, "With 'Enola Gay', Orchestral Manoeuvres drop another devastating warhead on the world of inferior pop music... these guys are right on target."
 Canberra Times critic Jonathan Green described the track as "super", with "a lovely melody that makes for an utterly infectious song".
 Daniela Soave of Record Mirror called it "infinitely danceable, joyous and jumpy", while noting an uneasy juxtaposition between the musical content and sombre lyrics.
 NME said the track has "considerable plusses" including a "glorious melody", but expressed reservations about its commercial prospects, feeling it was destined for "chartless oblivion".
-The song was perceived by some as a gay anthem; as such, it was banned from being played on popular BBC1 children's programme Swap Shop.
+The song was banned from being played on popular BBC1 children's programme Swap Shop, because it was thought to promote homosexuality.

-Despite its subject matter, the single was released at a time of strong anti-nuclear sentiment in Britain.
+The single was released at a time of strong anti-nuclear sentiment in Britain.
 This, according to the BBC, helped it become an "unlikely hit".
 The track entered the UK Singles Chart at number 59, but climbed 51 places over the next four weeks to reach a peak of number 8, becoming the group's first top 10 entry in their home country and one of the 50 best-selling singles in the UK in 1980.
 It was also a hit throughout continental Europe, topping the charts in Italy, Portugal and Spain.

 In a retrospective assessment, AllMusic's Ned Raggett lauded the song as "astounding... a flat-out pop classic – clever, heartfelt, thrilling, and confident, not to mention catchy and arranged brilliantly".
 Critic Dave Thompson called it a "perfect synth-dance-pop extravaganza".
 John Bergstrom of PopMatters wrote, "'80s synthpop takes a lot of flack, much of it deserved.
 But 'Enola Gay' is a resounding refutation of the notion nothing substantial, beautiful, or timeless could ever come from skinny English guys with synths...
 Everything a classic should be."